 As more gardeners discover that they really like okra, the range of this warm-natured hibiscus cousin is steadily edging northward.
-Okra requires warm weather, but by using seedlings, you can shave 3 weeks or more from its usual long season.
+Growing okra requires warm weather, but by using seedlings, you can shave 3 weeks or more from its usual long season.
 As long as okra seedlings are handled gently, as if they were breakable eggs, they can be slipped into the garden – or into large containers – just as the hot season begins.

-Choose your sunniest spot for okra, and wait until the weather is warm to set out your plants.
+Choose your sunniest spot for growing okra, and wait until the weather is warm to set out your plants.
 Plants like it when nights are at least in the 60s and days 85 or warmer.
 In the North, gardeners might wait until late June to plant, since pods appear within 2 months.

 Okra grows best in soil with a near-neutral pH between 6.5 and 7.0, although it will do fine in a pH as high as 7.6.
 Plants benefit from a generous amount of compost or other rich organic matter, which should be thoroughly mixed into the soil before planting.
 Or, you can improve the nutrition and texture of your native soil by mixing in Miracle-Gro® Garden Soil for Vegetables & Herbs with the top few inches.
 In addition, you’ll want to feed your okra plants with a continuous-release fertilizer such as 4-6-6 or 19-19-19 into the soil at the rate recommended on the package, then feed the plants with Bonnie Herb & Vegetable Plant Food at planting and every couple of weeks thereafter.